umdfiresa2024/research-silver-rentals/README.md

 -   More people buy houses rather than rent

 -   Cost of rent is already high because of other businesses near the metro station

-Step 9: Change the document format to gfm

-Step 10: Save this document as README.qmd

-Step 11: Render the document.
-README.md file should be created after this process.

-Step 12: Push the document back to GitHub and observe your beautiful document in your repository!

-Step 13: If your team has a complete dataframe that includes both the treated and outcome variable, you are done with the assignment.
-If not, make a research plan in Notion to collect data on the outcome and treatment variable and combine it into one dataframe.

-## Future Plans:

 The house rental prices may not have adjusted immediately as the expansion of the silver line opened.
 As such, including the time since the expansion opened may help us better understand the silver line’s effects on rental prices.